 Bahareh is a founding co-chair of the European Data & Computational Journalism Conference, and a steering committee member of the Computation + Journalism Conference.
-She sits on the Irish Government's Open Data Governance Board, and serve on the editorial board of the Digital Journalism journal.
+She sits on the Irish Government's Open Data Governance Board, and serves on the EDI advisory board of the Royal Statistical Society.

 Bahareh acts as an expert evaluator and a project monitor for the European Commission and the Research Data Alliance on a regular basis.